GravityKit/GravityView/readme.txt

 == Changelog ==

-= 1.0.7 on July 12 =
+= 1.0.7 on July 14 =
-* Major behind-the-scenes work
+* __Edit Entry__ - you can add an Edit Entry link using the "Add Field" buttons in either the Multiple Entries or Single Entry tab.
+	- For now, if the user has the ability to edit entries in Gravity Forms, they’ll be able to edit entries in GravityView.
+Moving forward, we'll be adding refined controls over who can edit which entries.
+	- It supports modifying existing Entry uploads and the great Multiple-File Upload field.
 * Added: Very cool DataTables extensions:
 	* Scroller: dynamically load in new entries as you scroll - no need for pagination)
 	* TableTools: Export your entries to CSV and PDF
 	* FixedHeader: As you scroll a large DataTable result, the headers of the table stay at the top of the screen.
 Also, FixedColumns, which does the same for the main table column.
 + Added: Horizontal search form fields.
 To return to vertical, you can add `add_filter('gravityview_search_class', '__return_null');` to your theme's functions.php file.
 + Added: Easy links to "Edit Form", "Settings" and "Entries" for the Data Source Gravity Forms form in the All Views admin screen
-* Fixed: Now supports View shortcodes inside other shortcodes (like if you wanted to use the [WP UI](https://wordpress.org/plugins/wp-ui/) plugin to put your `[gravityview]` shortocde inside a tab - this now works)
+* Fixed: Now supports View shortcodes inside other shortcodes (such as `[example][gravityview][/example]`)
 * Added: Integration with the [Debug Bar](http://wordpress.org/plugins/debug-bar/) plugin - very helpful for developers to see what's going on behind the scenes.
-* Tweak: Moved shortcode hint to Publish metabox
+* Tweak: Moved shortcode hint to Publish metabox and added ability to easily select the text
-* Tweak: Converted shortcode hint to input with content selected on click
 * Tweak: Added tooltips to fields in the View editor
 * Tweak: Remove WordPress SEO score calculation on Views
 * Modified: Updated `GravityView_Admin_Views::is_gravityview_admin_page()` to fetch post if not yet set.